-GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS Prenatal allowances Monthly sum of FF 86.79 paid as follows: 2 months' payments after the first prenatal examination, 4 months' payments after the 2nd prenatal examination and 3 months' payments after the 3rd prenatal examination.
-Local abate- ment of 0-4% Birth grants 1 Bfrs.
-9 371 for first birth Bfrs.
-6 463 for second birth Bfrs.
-3 478 for subsequent births May be obtained in advance two months before the probable date of birth FF 755 at each birth; local abatement of 0-4% 2 Lfrs.7 035 at each birth Accommodation allowances and removal grants (a) Accommodation: beneficiaries - those receiving one of the various forms of family allowances: the allowance is given for rents over a minimum, which varies according to the income of the person concerned and the number of children (b) Removal grants paid to persons who after removal receive the accommodation allowance These two forms of benefits are paid by the family allowances funds Special allowances for handicapped ohildren Supplementary allowance of Bfrs.1 219 per month for each handicapped child under 25 Allowance for special educa- tion for infirm minors: for each dependent child placed in an approved establishment: FF 197.25 per month (local abatement of 0-4%) 2 Supplementary allowance of Lfrs.619 for each child under 19 with an at least 50% insufficiency or perma- nent reduction of physical or mental ability by comparison with that of a child of the same age Family holiday allowances Allowance equal to the family allowances granted for April (standard rate) and paid in May
+GERMANY BELGIUM FRANCE ITALY , LUXEMBOURG NETHERLANDS Prenatal allowances (1) • Monthly sum of FF 96-91 paid as follows: 2 months' payments after the first prenatal examination, 4 months' payments after the 2nd prenatal examination and 3 months' payments after the 3rd prenatal examination.
+Local abatement of 0-4% (2) Birth grants (1) Bfrs.
+10 334 for first birth Bfrs.
+7 127 for second birth Bfrs.
+3 834 for subsequent births May be obtained in advance two months before the probable date of birth Lfrs.
+7140 at each birth Accommodation allowances and removal grants - (a) Accommodation beneficiaries - those receiving one of the various forms of family allow- ances: elderly, infirm, young workers, the allowance is given for rents over a minimum, which varies according to the income of the person con- cerned and the number of children (b) Removal grants paid to per- sons who after removal receive the accommodation allow- ance These two forms of benefits are paid by the family allowance funds ageng out of the constant of Special allowances for handicapped children Supplementary allowance of Bfrs.
+1344-25 per month for each handicapped child under 25 Allowance for special education for infirm minors: for each dependent child placed in an approved establishment: FF 220:25 per month (local abatement of 0-4%) (2) Allowance for handicapped minors: (3): FF 52-86 (subject to family income the education of children not placed in specialised establishment) Supplementary allowance of Lfrs.
+619 for each child under 19 with an at least 50% insufficiency or permanent reduction of physical or mental ability by comparison with that of a child of the same age • Family holiday allowances Allowance equal to the family allowances granted for April (standard rate) and paid in May į.